sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 - Verify macsec packet flow where the Ingress and Egress ports are on different Linecards.
    - TODO add expected behavior

+### Testcase : Delete and add in use Macsec policy

+- Verify deleting an in use policy fails
+- Verify adding an already configured policy fails

 ### Testcase : Scale tests

 #### Large number of interfaces having macsec enabled on the DUT/linecard